LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/hello-world/_index.md

 draft: false
 weight: 100
 originalAuthor: Courtney  # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
 lastEditor: # update any time edits are made after review